casualcore/casual/middleware/example/server/example.md

 _same as `echo` for now_

 ## casual/example/uppercase
-Applies `::toupper` to the buffer and returns it.
+Applies `::toupper` to every byte in the buffer and returns it.

 Hence, it will only make sense to provide a buffer with `X_OCTET` with string data, or something similar

 ## casual/example/lowercase
-Applies `::tolower` to the buffer and returns it.
+Applies `::tolower` to every byte in the buffer and returns it.

 Hence, it will only make sense to provide a buffer with `X_OCTET` with string data, or something similar